fredericksgary/test.check/README.md

 ## What is a key?

-A key is a triple `[seed size shrink-path]` that can be used to reproduce any test run during
+A key is a triple `[seed size shrink-path]` that can be used to reproduce any individual test run caused by normal use.

 ## User-invisible differences